Garden Border Ideas That Give Your Whole Yard That Polished Put Together Look

 How do I keep my garden border from moving over time?

-Weight matters more than depth for stability.
-Heavy materials stay put longer, while lighter ones need tighter placement and occasional checks after rain.
+Weight works better than depth for keeping things stable.
+Heavy materials stay put, lighter ones need tighter placement and occasional adjustments.

 Can I change my garden border later without starting over?